 Common Estate Tax Planning Mistakes High-Net-Worth Families Make

-Many families created estate plans between 2018 and 2025 assuming a $12-13 million exemption.
-Those plans may now be dangerously outdated.
-Trusts that were designed to absorb the full exemption amount could unintentionally disinherit a surviving spouse or create liquidity problems if the funding formula is based on the old numbers.
+Many families created estate plans between 2018 and 2025 under a different set of assumptions about exemption levels and future law.
+Those plans may now be outdated.
+Trusts designed to absorb a specific exemption amount could unintentionally disinherit a surviving spouse or create liquidity problems if the funding formula is based on superseded figures.

 Ignoring State Domicile Documentation